 Eventually, we see Ric Flair approaching a very relaxed looking Triple H in the trainer’s room.
-Hunter, sat chuckling at Freddie Blassie’s book which he was reading (highly recommended book), seems surprised by Flair wanting to speak with him.
-What then follows is, in your author’s opinion, one of the best promos of this era on WWE television.
+Hunter sat chuckling at Freddie Blassie’s book, which he was reading (highly recommended book), seems surprised by Flair wanting to speak with him.
+In your author’s opinion, what then follows is one of the best promos of this era on WWE television.
 Again, blurring the lines between the story they are trying to tell on this night and the real-life feelings of the players involved, Flair starts explaining how Hunter helped him get back on his feet while experiencing his crash in confidence months previously.
-With each sentence “The Nature Boy” delivers, you can see the Ric Flair of old returning more and more.
+With each sentence “The Nature Boy” delivered, you can see the Ric Flair of old returning more and more.
 Declaring he wants to see if he can still compete with the best, Flair makes sure Helmsley knows he is not going to lie down for anyone.

 If you decide to re-watch one thing from this episode of Monday Night Raw (which I highly recommend you do), the obvious choice is the match to come.
 However, this verbal performance by Flair is a very close second.
 Referencing his issues and how Triple H helped get him back on his feet, he builds to a crescendo in a way only Ric Flair can.
 Even the most non-believing fans may have started to think for a fleeting moment, “Perhaps Flair might be able to pull off the unthinkable?”